What do you want to know about the election?

 On 12 December the UK will go to the polls for the third time since 2015.

-Voters across England will be asked to choose 533 members of parliament.
+Voters across Northamptonshire will be asked to choose seven members of parliament.

 But is there something you want to know about the general election?

-It could be a query about the vote or a local issue that matters to you.
+It could be a query about the vote or an issue affecting the county.

 If you have questions then ask us and we will try to answer them.